Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Open questions

-We show that in \cref{mainthm:difference_set_not_DF} that difference sets in $\N$ (sets of the form $(E - E) \cap \N$ where $E \subseteq \Z$ is infinite) is not necessarily a $\DiffBohr$ set.
+We show that in \cref{mainthm:difference_set_not_DF} that there is a difference set in $\N$ ($(E - E) \cap \N$ where $E \subseteq \Z$ is infinite) which is not a $\DiffBohr$ set.
 As a result, van der Corput sets and sets of nice recurrence are not necessarily $\DiffBohr$.
 On the other hands, $IP$ sets (defined in \cref{sec:central_ip_sets}) are special types of difference sets that possess many rich algebraic and dynamical properties that difference sets do not have.
 Therefore, in the next question we ask if $IP$ sets are $\DiffBohr$. \begin{question} Is every $IP$ set a $\DiffBohr$ set? \end{question}

 In the next two questions, we explore the missing implications in Figure \ref{figure:relations_intersective_prime}.
 By \cref{th:SpectralSumDifference_intro} and \cref{prop:partition_regular_almostBohr}, supporting a $\KMF$ mean implies both $\DiffBohr$ and van der Corput.
 We do not know if $\DiffBohr$ itself already implies van der Corput.